The Low Down

 Commercial and music video cinematographer Igor Jadue-Lillo brings his small screen skills to "The Low Down" in what, quickly, becomes an annoying collection of extreme close-ups using jerky, hand-held camera moves.
 This brand of cinematic style may work on the short attention span of MTV viewers, but is a hindrance in telling a conventional story.
 It was, sometimes, painful to watch.
 Other techs are suitable for the effort.

 The Shooting Gallery series of films these past months has provide us with a little gem in "Last Resort," but overall the series has been less than stellar.
-The lackluster "The Low Down" is a fair entry in the series and I give it a C.
+The lackluster "The Low Down" is a fair entry in the series.